-Hospice Volunteers are vital to hospice and the patients and families they serve.
+Hospice Volunteers are vital to hospice, the patients and families they serve.
 Our hospice program provides specialized professional care to people faced with the terminal phase of any illness.
-After completing a 24-hour long training program, volunteers assist families by providing emotional support, relief for care givers, practical support, running errands, and overall, helping to make a very difficult time in people's lives a little easier.
+Hospice Volunteers receive a comprehensive training to prepare them to assist families by providing emotional support, relief for care givers, practical support, running errands, and overall, helping to make a very difficult time in people's lives a little easier.

 Because hospice provides care where patients reside, volunteers need to have reliable transportation.
-Although our office is in the Tahoe Park area, we provide care throughout Sacramento County, as well as areas of Yolo County, Placer County, and El Dorado County.
+UC Davis cares for patients throughout Sacramento County, as well as areas of Yolo County, Placer County, and El Dorado County.
 Volunteers are needed in all these locations.

 - Veteran Care